 The Center works collaboratively with public, private, and nonprofit sector partners.
 It focuses on key areas of system and program performance including: diversion, outreach, coordinated assessment and entry, emergency shelter and services, self-resolution, rapid re-housing, permanent supportive housing, and housing subsidy.
 It covers the full spectrum of homeless subpopulations including children and youth, families, veterans, individual adults, chronically homeless people, and people with disabilities.
 It is always attentive to the special needs of LGBTQ people and racial and ethnic minorities, and the particular strategies needed to address their distinct experiences of homelessness.

-The Center for Capacity Building at the National Alliance to End Homelessness offers both remote and on-site technical assistance and training to help communities implement effective strategies to end homelessness.
+The Center offers both remote, virtual, and on-site technical assistance and training.
 Training and technical assistance is provided based on The Center’s availability and capacity as well as the community’s specific technical assistance needs.